adjust/ios_sdk/README.md

   issue.

 - If your build failed with the error `AdjustIo requires ARC`, it looks like your project is not using [ARC][arc].
-In that case you have to enable ARC for all source files of AdjustIo in the target's Build Phases: Expand the `Compile Sources` group, select all AdjustIo files (AjustIo, AI..., ...+AIAdditions, AF..., ...+AFNetworking) and change the `Compiler Flags` to `-fobjc-arc` (Select all and press the `Return` key to change all at once).
+In that case we recommend [transitioning your project to use ARC][transition].
+If you don't want to use ARC, you have to enable ARC for all source files of AdjustIo in the target's Build Phases:

+    Expand the `Compile Sources` group, select all AdjustIo files (AjustIo, AI..., ...+AIAdditions, AF..., ...+AFNetworking) and change the `Compiler Flags` to `-fobjc-arc` (Select all and press the `Return` key to change all at once).

 - If you get errors about `automated __weak references`, you need to update your deployment target.
 In your target's `Summary` tab set the `Deployment